Prof. Dr. Elke Kalbe

 Social factors can also affect health care.
 A low social status, a low level of education, a high age and a migration background are accompanied by an increased risk of limited health literacy.
 Studies have also found a significant coherence between health literacy and gender and emphasize the need to tailor interventions to strengthen health literacy specifically for women and men.

-The starting point of the project is the presumption that health literacy might be less pronounced among migrant women.
-Empirical research has shown that this target group may find it especially difficult to access the health system due to gender-specific role expectations and hindered access to education.
-This assumption is supported by indications that migrant women in general are in a poorer state of health and less likely to make use of precautionary measures.
+The starting point of the project is the assumption that gender-specific aspects of health literacy may be more pronounced in the context of migration.
+Empirical research has shown that women with a migration background more often have less access to education than men with a migration background and that gender-specific role expectations can make participation in the health care system more difficult.
+This assumption is supported by evidence that migrant women in general have poorer health and are less likely to use preventive measures.

 Annika Baumeister, M.Sc.